skymandr/canStream/README.md

 ### `downstream`

-> A program for reading data from a CAN bus and sending it to stdout.
+> A program for reading data from a CAN bus and sending it to `stdout`.

 The auxilliary program is